Vijayasai66/HousePricePredict/README.md

 #### ABOUT ME
-I'm Vijayasai, a fresher passionate about data science.
-This is my first end-to-end ML web project, and I'm excited to keep learning and building!
+I'm Vijayasai, passionate about data science.
+This is my end-to-end ML web project, and I'm excited to keep learning and building!